-The Chamber believes that WV Department of Education’s Simulated Workplace initiative provides an opportunity to directly influence the success of the next generation of West Virginia’s workforce, and it supports continued funding for this worthwhile program.
+The Chamber believes that the WV Department of Education’s Simulated Workplace initiative provides an opportunity to directly influence the success of the next generation of West Virginia’s workforce, and it supports continued funding for this worthwhile program.
 The demand among business and industry leaders for a more work-ready employee continues to grow.
-The Simulated Workplace helps fill this void by immersing students in an engaging environment that provides the needed technical training while emphasizing the workplace’s requirements of attendance, drug-free status, professionalism, problem solving, leadership, and the ability to work on a team.
+The Simulated Workplace helps fill this void by immersing students in an engaging environment that provides the needed technical training while emphasizing the workplace’s requirements of attendance, drug-free status, professionalism, problem solving, leadership, and the ability to work as part of a team.
 The Simulated Workplace puts business and industry processes and behaviors directly into the CTE programs and shows students how their individual success can lead to the company’s efficiency and profitability.